-Following the conclusion of its WWDC 2020 keynote, Apple released the inaugural beta of macOS 11.0 Big Sur to its registered developers, with a public beta slated to arrive next month.
-If you’d like to install Big Sur on multiple Mac computers without having to download the installer each time, or just want more flexibility in terms of installing the software, you’ll need to create a bootable installer for the macOS Big Sur beta.
+Following the conclusion of its WWDC 2020 keynote, Apple released the inaugural beta of macOS 11.0 Big Sur to its registered developers, and a public beta followed on August 6.
+If you’d like to install Big Sur on multiple Mac computers without needing to download the installer each time, or just want more flexibility in terms of installing the software, you’ll need to create a bootable installer for the macOS Big Sur beta.
 Thankfully, this can be accomplished in just a few steps.
 Follow along with us as we document the step-by-step process for how to create a macOS Big Sur beta bootable installer.

 Why do I need a bootable installer?

-Having a dedicated macOS Big Sur beta installer created on a USB thumb drive is a great option for people who have multiple Macs that they wish to upgrade to the macOS Big Sur beta.
-You can easily use your bootable USB installer as a startup disk from which you can boot your computer in order to install the Big Sur beta software.
+Having a dedicated macOS Big Sur beta installer on a USB thumb drive is a great option for people who have multiple Macs that they wish to upgrade to the macOS Big Sur beta.
+You can easily use your USB installer as a startup disk from which you can boot your computer in order to install the Big Sur beta or public beta.

-You don’t need a bootable installer if you want to upgrade the current macOS on your startup disk to the Big Sur beta on a single machine.
-Nevertheless, it’s helpful to have a bootable installer handy for troubleshooting purposes and when installing the macOS Big Sure beta on multiple Mac computers without having to download the installer each time.
+You don’t need a bootable installer if you want to upgrade the current macOS on your startup disk to the Big Sur beta or public beta on a single machine.
+Nevertheless, it’s helpful to have it handy for troubleshooting purposes and when installing the macOS Big Sure beta or public beta on multiple Mac computers without having to download the installer each time.

-Before proceeding with the creation of your bootable installer for the macOS Big Sure beta, here’s a quick checklist of the things you’ll need:
+Before proceeding with the creation of your bootable installer for the macOS Big Sure beta or public beta, here’s a quick checklist of the things you’ll need:

 - A compatible Mac computer with macOS Catalina

 - A USB thumb drive or external disk with at least twelve gigabytes of available storage

 - Your disk must be named “Untitled” and formatted with the “Mac OS Extended” option